glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 > The Ergo community consists of people from all over the world and all walks of life who have come together to grow and safeguard the future of Ergo.
 All participants in the community are expected to act lawfully, honestly, ethically, and in the project's best interest.

-Sigmanauts who 1) violate the Ergo Community Code of Conduct, or 2) become generally inactive can be permanantly or temporarily stripped of their role by Officers and fellow Sigmanauts.
+Sigmanauts who 1) violate the Ergo Community Code of Conduct, or 2) become generally inactive ==can be permanantly or temporarily stripped of their role by Officers and fellow Sigmanauts==.

 NOTE: Exact program details (i.e., minimum expected voting/ activity requirements) still being defined.
-Help us decide the final program structure by becoming a Sigmanaut!
+Help us decide the final program structure by applying to the Sigmanaut Training Program, *today*!

 _____________________________